WhiteDevil12i/WhiteDevil12i/README.md

 ## WELCOME TO WhiteDevil12i's GITHUB ACCOUNT !

 ## About me
 Hey there!
 I'm Aditya Shetty (aka WhiteDevil12i), a passionate cybersecurity enthusiast dedicated to navigating the ever-evolving landscape of digital security.
 With a knack for turning complex vulnerabilities into robust defenses, I'm on a mission to contribute to a safer and more secure cyberspace.
-I've a keen interest in Offensive, API and Mobile security.
+I've a keen interest in Offensive and Mobile security.

 ## Skills snapshots
 - **Languages**- Python, C, HTML, shell, MongoDB